my journey so far

 Another project I began in Belfast, which I completed in Lurgan was my fifth full length novel, The Eurasian.
 That's my second blatantly Christian novel after Eetoo.
 It's set in the future, towards the end of the 21st century.
 One of the characters is our son, Abie, who is now an old man.
 The main character is his grandson, Mickey.
 Again, I'm remembered as Boz.
 Besides Annie 'ol Iron, the cast includes a mystic rabbi, a 'Messianic' Navajo, and a troop of Singlish speaking Asians.
 It's dystopian, and I'm afraid that it may rub against the nationalist sensibilities of some Americans and Thai.

 During the earlier half of 2013, I began to work, once again, on my teaching outlines, the Tishbyte Foundational Bible Study Series, posting what I had so far onto my account at Scribd.com.
 I finally completed all twelve modules in early 2014, designed a cover, and published it on Smashwords and Amazon Kindle.
-At this writing, I'm working on a print version that will go up on the CreateSpace website, and will also be available on Amazon.
+It's also available in print.

 The very first draft of this autobiography was intended to go with that, so that those who followed the Bible study would know me a bit more, and where I'm coming from.